 You have studied art and all your life you have been involved with artistic projects.
 As a child were you always fascinated by artistic expressions?

-When I think back at what I did artistic as a child I remember enjoying rainy days with a coloring book and a new box of crayons, or sitting at my father’s large drafting table, under the warm lights, with a clean sheet of paper and pencils.
+When I think back at what I did artistic as a child I remember enjoying rainy days with a colouring book and a new box of crayons, or sitting at my father’s large drafting table, under the warm lights, with a clean sheet of paper and pencils.
 My father also taught me how to hammer nails into a block of wood.
 And that’s me today, I like nothing more than to be alone in my studio, especially on rainy days, with all my supplies, including carpentry tools and lumber.

 The themes of your work might have been radical at times but always aesthetically appealing.
 Do you owe your sense of aestheticism to your roots in fine arts?

-For me the pleasure of visual aesthetic has to be equal to the concept.
+For me, the pleasure of visual aesthetic has to be equal to the concept.
 If the concept or narrative weighs even one tiny bit more, the whole thing becomes propaganda or illustration.
 So that’s my guide and barometer.
-Of course everyone has different aesthetic taste, and mine is towards order, pattern, and cohesion, which can be traced to nature itself more than the fine arts.
+Of course, everyone has different aesthetic taste, and mine is towards order, pattern, and cohesion, which can be traced to nature itself more than the fine arts.
 These are things we discover about ourselves as we work.

 You have utilized various mediums for artistic expressions and sometimes it was also a reflection of the trials of life that you were experiencing.
 Where did this idea of ‘fingering’ stem from?

 The way I go about working is to periodically seek the void, where things are wide open and I can use absolutely anything, gravitating in myriad undefined ways.
-It will never be a decision to use something because it will represent or reflect intentionally, it will always be a form of desire to do or use something.
+It will never be a decision to use something because it will represent or reflect intentionally, it will always be a form of a desire to do or use something.
 That way the process and the work will resonate indirectly, allowing me to observe and communicate with the work, rather than telling it what to be.

 The fingerings came while experimenting with ways to enlarge my small Symmetrical Procedure drawings for a very large wall that a curator, Raimundas Malasauskas, offered me for an exhibition.
-After a few days of trial and error in my studio I became more and more conscious of the symmetry of my whole body as a drawing tool directly on the wall.
+After a few days of trial and error in my studio, I became more and more conscious of the symmetry of my whole body as a drawing tool directly on the wall.
 So the first Fingering came out of stretching, while still adhering to, my own rules of – Symmetry – Abstraction – Carbon medium… for the small drawings.
 A leap, but one that I might never have taken if it wasn’t for my parameters.
 Soon more and more layers of meanings arose, like how my life is in my hands, about the skin and fingertips as our predominant sense organ, and that my body and the charcoal are the same carbon medium.
 All the meanings in the work reveal themselves as I work, rather than before.
 But it’s all somehow connected to following those early forms of desire.

 Your life has seen some extreme lows as has it also seen some magnificent heights.
 And all the while your art has evolved and perhaps this evolution was quite pronounced at times.
 How would you sum up your artistic journey?